windusasongko/Hacktoberfest-2019/README.md

 Multilinks is a new project, now is a perfect time to get involve and see it take shape, from an idea into something tangible.
 Below is a list of repositories which are the core components of Multilinks.
 Each repository will have its own list of issues.
 For Hacktoberfest "ready" issues, they will be tagged with #Hacktoberfest plus additional tags indicating the issue type and complexity.

+> **Note:** Not all issues are intended for Hacktoberfest as they may not be groomed or blocked in some ways.
+So please only consider ones tagged with #Hacktoberfest.
+If you would like to work on an issue, let us know in the comment section of the respective issue and we will assign it to you if not assigned already.
+This way your effort will not go to waste.

 | Repository | Readme | Hacktoberfest Issues|
 |:--------------:|:---------------------------:|:------------------------:|
 | [Multilinks Identity](https://github.com/ChrisDinhNZ/MultilinksIdentity) | [README.md](https://github.com/ChrisDinhNZ/MultilinksIdentity/blob/master/README.md) | [Hacktoberfest open issues](https://github.com/ChrisDinhNZ/MultilinksIdentity/issues?utf8=✓&q=is%3Aissue+is%3Aopen+label%3AHacktoberfest) |